-Fractals are another phenomenon that illustrates the holographic structure of the universe.
-A fractal is a geometric form that looks the same (that is, it is selfsimilar) no matter how much it is enlarged or reduced.
+A fractal is a geometric form that looks the same (that is, it is self-similar) no matter how much it is enlarged or reduced.
 You have probably seen colorful pictures of fractals generated by computers.
-Well, fractals are not just compelling computer images.
-It turns out that many of the simple and complex structural features in nature are fractal: crystals, bee hives, surfaces of cells, lightning, cracks in rocks, coastlines, landscapes, the melodic structure of music and language - the list goes on and on.
+Well, fractals are not just an amusing mathematical game.
+It turns out that many of the simple and complex structural features in nature are fractal: crystals, bee hives, surfaces of cells, coastlines, landscapes, the melodic structure of music and language - the list goes on and on.
 So a fractal is a holographic/geometric metaphor for the way the universe really organizes itself, especially any process involving additive growth or random processes.
-The Golden Rectangle, the form I have been exploring, is also a basic fractal, where the square is the repeating self-similar form unit.
+A Golden Rectangle, the form I have been exploring, is also a basic fractal, where the square is the repeating self-similar form unit.